diffpy/diffpy.pdfmorph/README.rst

 If installed correctly, this command should return PDFmorph's current version number.

+PDFmorph can then be started from a terminal ("Anaconda Prompt" on Windows) by executing the ``pdfmorph`` program.

 With Anaconda, PDFmorph can be later upgraded to the latest released version using ::